| The Bauers, Isabel Mendez, Emilio Suarez,

 cracked her fist across that cheek.
 Her knuckles hurt.
 Good.

+It obliterated the warmth lingering on her fingertip.
 Keeping her jaw clenched to prevent her heart from thudding

 right out, she squeezed her eyes shut and convinced herself.